 Weekly Hint #8

 Good compost added throughout the year will give your plants a much healthier life.
 They will be more resistant to bugs and will be getting a slow release via the compost into the soil of the nutrients they need to survive.
-The NPK balance is likely to be severely depleted by year round growing.
+The NPK balance is likely to be severely depleted by year-round growing.
 What you are looking for is a rich humus in your finished compost and if your compost is taking a long time to finish, chances are there is not enough heat build up to be destroying disease and weed seeds.
 The most common reason for this is not enough green material in the pile, oxygen or manure.
-The pile is best put in a container with 3/4 sides and a bottom or to prevent leaching, drying out or overwatering.
-If the pile smells too strong, there could be too much nitrogen, don’t put animal products into your compost (exccept eggshells and manure!).
+The pile is best put in a container with 3/4 sides and a bottom to prevent leaching, drying out or overwatering.
+If the pile smells too strong, there could be too much nitrogen, don’t put animal products into your compost (except eggshells and manure!).
 Chopping up the ingredients helps break it down faster.
-Some good ingredients to add are: green leaves and vegatable waste, comfrey leaves, worm castings, algae from your pond, coffee grounds, egg shells, dryer lint, manure, a small amount of pine needles and wood ash.
+Some good ingredients to add are: green leaves and vegetable waste, comfrey leaves, worm castings, algae from your pond, coffee grounds, egg shells, dryer lint, manure, a small amount of pine needles and wood ash.

 Weekly Hint #9

 One of our most common questions is regarding what kind of irrigation system is the best.
-We feel that mini sprayers and soaker hoses are the way to go.
-Both systems seem to work very well, however the disadvantage of the mini-sprays is that in the summer, plants with big foliage tended to block the spray and prevent it from watering the whole bed unless you vigilantly trim back the protruding leaves.
+We feel that mini-sprayers and soaker hoses are the way to go.
+Both systems seem to work very well, however the disadvantage of the mini-sprayers is that in the summer, plants with big foliage tended to block the spray and prevent it from watering the whole bed unless you vigilantly trim back the protruding leaves.
 In the winter I generally water every three to four days and in the summer every one to two days.
-I would definately obtain a moisture meter as often when the surface of the soil looks dry it is in fact quite moist lower down.
+I would definitely obtain a moisture meter as often when the surface of the soil looks dry it is in fact quite moist lower down.
 It is only germinating seeds and young seedlings that need surface moisture.

 Weekly Hint #10